Every movement begins with a story.

 The Case Timeline

-From Forced Arbitration to Federal and State Court
+From Forced Arbitration to Federal and State Courts

 Peterson v.
 Minerva Surgical, Inc., et al.